schneidernicholas/CS314-Guides/React/UI/dropdown-modals.md

 }
 ```

 Let's create a button in the Itinerary actions dropdown.
-To do so, we need to edit `actions.js`:
+To do so, we need to edit `actions.js` to add a `<DropdownItem>`.
+Keep in mind that any button could be used, but in this case we are adding to a dropdown, so we need to use the correct React type.
+The main part of this is the `onClick` field, which specifies what it does when clicked.

 **`components/Trip/actions.js`**
 ```js